JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 [Anastasiia Kostiv](https://twitter.com/Kostiv_A) uses R Shiny dashboard to highlight the usefulness of geospatial data in understanding the spread of a disease (unfortunately I cannot remember) and places where healthcare support is greatly needed.
 She also showed the flexibility of R in creating customised pdf reports that suit the needs of her collaborators through the use of css files.

 Moving away from the topic of interactive plots, [Robert Lobato](https://twitter.com/RobertLobatoMD/status/1562852019378855937) presented how he used the R package [`runcharter`](https://johnmackintosh.github.io/runcharter/) to plot a time series run chart plot to see if a recent quality improvement program is helping staff members improve their work performance.
-The R package [`runcharter`](https://johnmackintosh.github.io/runcharter/) was also presented during R Medicine 2020 conference by the maintainer [John MacKintosh](https://twitter.com/_johnmackintosh).
+The R package [`runcharter`](https://johnmackintosh.github.io/runcharter/) was also presented during R/Medicine 2020 conference by the maintainer [John MacKintosh](https://twitter.com/_johnmackintosh).
 Here is the [link](https://www.youtube.com/watch?v=Y2DQp2nkrnk) to John's presentation.

 -   📝[Slides](https://static.sched.com/hosted_files/rmedicineconference2022/9c/supercharge_qi_with_runcharts.pdf)